-To switch off the AdvanceTrac® system press the AdvanceTrac® control switch.
-Full features of the AdvanceTrac® system can be restored by pressing the AdvanceTrac® control switch again or by turning off and restarting the engine.
+To turn off the AdvanceTrac® system, press the traction control off switch.
+The off switch could look like either of the two graphics shown.
+Full features of the AdvanceTrac® system can be restored by pressing the traction control off switch again or by turning off and restarting the engine.